-At minimum the corporation needs to provide the person preparing their tax return with:
+At a minimum the corporation needs to provide the person preparing their tax return with:

 - an income statement (also called a profit and loss statement) for the tax year

-- a balance sheet for the tax year (preferrably showing a comparison to the previous year's numbers)
+- a balance sheet for the tax year (preferably showing a comparison to the previous year's numbers)